ibm-cloud-docs/assistant/actions-overview.md

 Learn how the actions skill makes it easier to construct an engaging conversation.
 {: shortdesc}

 The actions skill feature is being offered as a beta feature.
 The feature might be unstable, might change frequently, and might be discontinued with short notice.
-This beta feature also might not provide the same level of performance or compatibility that generally available features provide and are not intended for use in a production environment.
+This beta feature also might not provide the same level of performance or compatibility that generally available features provide and is not intended for use in a production environment.
 {: important}

 ## Actions